SoyM/Esp32bot/README.md

 * Reconnect WIFI automatically when the network is disconnected
 * Board LED flashing when system is running
 * Synchronize time from NtpServer
-* Support for multi WiFi and automatic switching
+* Support multi WiFi and switch to available WIFI automatically

 ## Usage